 The next several miles are along sandy corridors walled in with white sandstone.
 Small arches and toadstools are common sights along the canyon’s upper walls.
 Booker Canyon comes in from the east (left) .
 Progress up this canyon is stopped after a mile or so by a dryfall.

 The canyon continues to be sandy and dry for several more miles.
 Eventually one will notice the sand changing colors and even becoming wet.
-Soon there is vegetation all around and a stream begins to run.
+Soon there is vegetation all around and an intermittent stream begins.
 In this area is a route out of the canyon known as the Upper Death Valley Trail.
 One can also exit here for the Stone Donkey to Hogeye Shortcut to the Paria River.
 There’s also a nice cowboyglyph panel right where the route leaves the canyon and climbs up a hill on the west side.

 Below this spot the stream being to flow and the canyon gets more and more scenic.
-There are several colorful walls that tower — somewhat resembled those in Lower Muley Twist.
+There are several colorful walls that tower — somewhat resembling those in Lower Muley Twist.

-Unfortunately with the now running streams comes cattle.
+Unfortunately with the now running stream comes cattle.
 At times the air stinks and the water is tainted by their presence.

 Soon one arrives at the junction of Stone Donkey Canyon.
 The mouth of this canyon is on the right and it looks overgrown and unappealing.
 However, it’s a nice canyon and a few miles up is a super-skinny slot canyon which can be explored a ways from the bottom up.
-One can even exit the canyon before the slot on the north side and connect with the Upper Paria.
 Read more in the Stone Donkey Hike Guide.
+One can even exit the canyon before the slot on the north side and connect with the aforementioned shortcut route to the Paria.

 Below Stone Donkey it’s anther few miles to the next landmark in Hackberry — a major rockfall.
 Just before the rockfall an old cattle trail crosses the canyon.
 Exiting the canyon to the east, the route can be used to access Cottonwood Road.
 The route out and to the west is used to access Lower Death Valley.

 Just below the rockfall on the west side of the canyon is a great little spring — possibly the best water in the canyon.
-After this spot Hackberry begins to open up a lttle more.
+After this spot Hackberry begins to open up a little more.
 Soon a major canyon enters from the west.
 This is Pollock Canyon and the ambitious hiker can head upcanyon to find Sam Pollock Arch.
-It’s about 2 miles up to the arch, but the route requires some scampering over boulders and then a semi-sketchy ledge to bypass a dryfall. ** Note as per comments below, as of 2016, this bypass route my no longer be safe and thus one should reach the arch via Lower Death Valley Trail instead.
+It’s about 2 miles up to the arch, but the route requires some scampering over boulders and then a semi-sketchy ledge to bypass a dryfall. ** Note a rockfall in 2016 made the bypass impassable, but as of 2018 is was OK to traverse once again.

 2009 NV to CO Hike (Sam Pollock Arch to Round Valley Draw)